NSchrading/NSchrading.github.io/data.md

     * predicates: A list of lists.
 Each inner list is a tuple of (predicates, sense number) in a submission.
 1 list per submission.
 * ***redditAbuseComments*** This data contains all the comments within the submissions in the small even set of submissions.
 It has the variables:
     * commData: A dictionary, where the key is a reddit submission id and the value is a list of comments in that submission.
-    * commLabels: A dictionary, where the key is a reddit submission id and the value is a list of labels given to the comments (abuse or non_abuse)
+    * commLabels: A dictionary, where the key is a reddit submission id and the value is a list of labels given to the comments (abuse or non_abuse).
 * ***redditAbuseOnlyNgrams*** This data contains a larger set of even data (1336 submissions per class), with no semantic roles or predicates.
 It has the variables:
     * XTrain: A list of submission title and text concatenated together, 90% training size (1202 per class).
     * XTest: A list of submission title and text concatenated together, 10% testing size (134 per class).